ekwacuka/Employees-Records_Excel_Panda_MySQL/README.md

    #### Sheet 1: Authentication
    #### Sheet 2: Employee Records

+##### Disclaimer - The datasets are generated through random logic in VBA.
+##### These are not real human resource data and should not be used for any other purpose other than testing.

 ### Import Libraries
 * import pandas as pd
 * import pymysql